Nooberieno/DnD-Homebrew/content/races/Equinoid.md

 ### Creature Type
 You are a fey
 ### Languages
-You can speak, read and write Common and [[Taurian]].
+You can speak, read and write Common and Taurian.
 Taurian is a language usually only spoken by horse like creature, such as Equinoids and Centaurs and other creatures could mistake it for the sounds of regular horses

 ### Fight or Flight
 When creating your character, choose a basic instinct: Fight or Flight.
 Both of these give an optional reaction you can use when getting attacked.
 These can be used a number of times equal half to your proficiency modifier.